Next (2007 film)

-Next is a 2007 American science fiction action thriller film directed by Lee Tamahori and starring Nicolas Cage, Julianne Moore, Jessica Biel, Thomas Kretschmann, Tory Kittles, and Peter Falk.
+Next is a 2007 American sci-fi action thriller film directed by Lee Tamahori and starring Nicolas Cage, Julianne Moore, Jessica Biel, Thomas Kretschmann, Tory Kittles, and Peter Falk.
 The film's original script was loosely based on the 1954 science fiction short story "The Golden Man" by Philip K. Dick.
 The film tells the story of Cris Johnson, a small-time magician based in Las Vegas, who has limited precognition.
 His ability allows him to see into the very immediate future.
 His gift not only makes him a target of a highly motivated and heavily armed group of terrorists, but also puts him in the crosshairs of the FBI who want to recruit him to oppose those terrorists instead.

 The film was released on April 25, 2007, in Belgium and France, and on April 27, 2007, in the United States by Paramount Pictures.
 With a production budget of $78 million, the film grossed $76 million worldwide, making it a box office flop.

 It was the first Revolution Studios film to be distributed by Paramount Pictures, followed by 2017's XXX: Return of Xander Cage.

 Plot

 Cris Johnson can see into his future.
 He can only see two minutes ahead, with the exception of a vision he once had of a woman walking into a diner.
 Knowing no details other than the time, he goes to the diner twice each day at 8:09 to await her arrival.
 He works as a small-time magician in Las Vegas, where he supplements his income with gambling, using his powers to win medium amounts against the house.

-Cris draws the attention of NSA Agent Callie Ferris, who has figured out his ability and wants to stop Russian terrorists from detonating a nuclear weapon.
+Cris draws the attention of FBI Agent Callie Ferris, who has figured out his ability and wants to stop French terrorists from detonating a nuclear weapon.
 Before she can approach Cris, his gambling draws the attention of casino security.
-Using his ability to forecast the actions of his pursuers, he eludes them and the Las Vegas police.
+He stops a shooting and takes down the would be shooter in the casino.
+Then, using his ability to forecast the actions of his pursuers, he eludes them and the Las Vegas police.
 Ferris tracks Cris to his location, but he escapes after foreseeing her arrival.
-Later that night, the casino's security chief is approached by two of the terrorists, is interrogated about Johnson and is then killed.
+Later that night, the casino's security chief is approached by two of the terrorists and interrogated about Johnson before being killed.

 The following morning, Cris is at the diner again when he sees Liz Cooper, the woman from his vision.
 It turns out that Cris can not only see the future, but also see how his actions can affect that future.
 When Liz's aggressive ex-boyfriend arrives, Johnson envisions all outcomes of his intervening, and then chooses the outcome that gets him "in" with Liz.
 Knowing that she is heading for Flagstaff, Arizona, Cris tricks her into giving him a ride.
 Ferris follows, while the terrorists decide to kill him.

 With the weapon tracked to Los Angeles, Ferris persuades her superiors to let her bring Cris in.
 The terrorists follow in the hope that the agents will lead them to Cris.